Semih-H/IBM-HR-Attrition-Analysis/README.md

 ## Defining the Business Problem

-The primary business problem this project addresses is **employee attrition**.
-High employee turnover can lead to significant costs, including recruitment expenses, training time for new hires, and a loss of institutional knowledge.
+**Employee attrition** can result in substantial business costs, including recruitment expenses, extended training time for new hires, and the loss of valuable institutional knowledge.
+This project addresses that core business challenge by analyzing attrition trends within an organization.

-The objective of this analysis is to quantify the scale of this problem and uncover the key factors that contribute to it.
-To achieve this, the project focuses on answering the following critical questions:
+The primary objective is to quantify the extent of employee attrition and identify the key factors driving it.
+To accomplish this, the analysis is guided by the following critical questions:

 - **What is the overall attrition rate?** This establishes a foundational metric to benchmark future improvements against.